In this article

 What Changes After You Automate?

-Once matching is automated, your team stops reconciling and starts reviewing exceptions only.
-Unapplied cash drops, DSO reflects reality, and month-end close speeds up because there is no payment backlog to clear.
-Monk customers see 90%+ of invoices resolved without escalation as part of broader contract-to-cash automation.
+Unapplied cash drops, DSO reflects reality, and month-end close speeds up because there is no payment backlog to clear at the deadline.
+Monk customers save an average of 26 hours per month and see 88.2% of invoices resolved without escalation as part of broader contract-to-cash automation.
+Just as important, the finance leader finally gets a clean, current view of collected cash, which makes forecasting and working-capital planning far more reliable.

 Frequently Asked Questions